 – Rose George, a British journalist and author who has had her work published in the Independent on Sunday, Arena, the Financial Times, Daily Telegraph, Details and Condé Nast Traveler.

-So tell me, have these quotes about London inspired you to visit?
-Personally, I’m definitely intent on visiting again… What will this be?
-My twentieth trip?!
+So tell us, have these quotes about London inspired you to visit?
+Personally, we’re definitely intent on visiting again… What will this be?
+Our twentieth trip?!

 Looking for more inspiring quotes?
 Check out these five travel quotes.
-[Fun fact: This was the first blog post I ever wrote!)
+[Fun fact: This was the first blog post we ever published!)

 Feel inspired?
 Share the wanderlust inspo around!